ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **5) Uniprot data (fasta):** `uniprot/uniprot_birds.fasta`
 Uniprot is a popular protein database that includes high-confidence as well as predicted protein sequences from a wide range of organisms.
 This dataset includes validated protein sequences from chicken, duck and zebra finch.
 Only protein sequences locating to our genomic region of interest are included to reduce the runtime of the annotation step.

+**6) Transcripts (fasta):** `transcritps/transcripts.fasta`
+This file contains the nucleotide sequence of transcripts assembled from the raw RNA-seq reads.

 You should see this:

 ![](images/IGV_start_out.png)